-2019 has been a slow year, as far as new drone releases are concerned.
-Still, that’s not to say that progress isn’t being made in the industry.
-The standardization of rules and regulations has taken a big step forward; drones are making a foothold in professional, commercial and government use; and air safety improvements have been cropping up too.
+2019 was a slow year, as far as new drone releases are concerned.
+Still, that’s not to say that progress hasn’t been made in the industry.
+The standardization of rules and regulations has taken a big step forward; drones are making a foothold in professional, commercial, and government use; and air safety improvements have been cropping up too.
 See the following posts for more information:

 Today’s post is going to fix that omission.
 In, What is the Tello, I will introduce you to Ryze Tech’s/DJI’s low-end or starter model, tell you what it can do, talk about its intriguing side; programming, see if there might be a better option for you, and give my overall opinion on the drone itself.

 Let’s go ahead and see what the Tello has to offer…

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE SEE MY AFFILIATE DISCLOSURE FOR MORE INFORMATION.

 So, What is the Tello?